316k/PayPaws/README.md

 PayPaws
 =============

-The PayPal API helper that is so cute and easy it will make you forget that PayPal's API is inconsistant and terribly programed !
+The PayPal API helper that is so cute and easy it will make you forget that PayPal's API is inconsistent and terribly programed !

 Yeah, I know, I'm not the first one to do this.
 This is another helper to communicate with PayPal's API in PHP.
 This class has been designed to be *really* simple, and only supports ExpressCheckouts (what 90% of the developers will actually need).